IMG_4560.jpeg

 • Rituals for Marking Life's Big Moments

-Classes and conversations at Big Stone House are generally gears to help people find a bit more awe in the everyday stuff of life.
+Classes and conversations at Big Stone House are designed to help people find a bit more awe in the everyday stuff of life.
 Reverence for the ordinary things of our days is simply good for the soul (and our hearts and for our relationships, too).
-We also work with people to mark life’s bigger moments with intention and attention, paying attention to the sacred time of these transitions: weddings, funerals, babies-being-born, the addition of a pup to the family, moving to a new home, ending a relationship…offering a bit of thanks for what is and a blessing for what is to come.
+We also work with people to mark life’s bigger moments with intention, too, paying attention to the sacred time of transitions: weddings, funerals, babies-being-born, the addition of a pup to the family, moving to a new home, ending a relationship…offering a bit of thanks for what is and a blessing for what is to come.

-At Big Stone House we wrestle with, wonder about, and practice the kinds of things that make this world (and our own selves, too) a little more human.
+At Big Stone House we wrestle with, wonder about, and practice things that make this world (and our own selves, too) a little more human.

 Sitting on Sundays